ElectronicBabylonianLiterature/fragment-hit-counter/README.md

 - `-o <output file>` (optional) - saves the output JSON to a file instead of updating the MongoDB database
 - `-local` (optional) - saves the output JSON to a file and skips updating the MongoDB database
 - `-no-ssl` (optional) - connects to the MongoDB server without SSL
-- `<path to JSON file>` - the path to the JSON file containing the hits data
+- `<path to JSON file>` - the path to the folder containing the hits data
 - `--uri <MongoDB URI>` (optional) - the MongoDB connection string
 - `--database <MongoDB database>` (optional) - the name of the MongoDB database